Fall Prevention Tips for People Living Alone

 Creating a Support System

-While individual precautions are crucial, having a support system can further enhance your safety.
+While individual precautions are important, having a support system can further enhance your safety.
 Here are ways to build a reliable network:

 - Stay connected with family and friends through regular calls or visits.